 Which membership plugin to use?

 If you’re using WooCommerce and want to create members-only products then you need a WooCommerce-compatible membership plugin.
 This immediately narrows your choice of plugins.

 I would recommend either WooCommerce Memberships, or the free Groups plugin with the Groups for WooCommerce add-on.
-Both of these paid plugins are by WooThemes, the company behind WooCommerce, so you benefit from guaranteed support and compatibility.
-(To help you decide which of these plugins best meets your needs, WooThemes have published a useful comparison.)
+Both of these paid plugins are by WooThemes, the company behind WooCommerce.
+This means that you benefit from guaranteed support and compatibility.
+(WooThemes have published a useful comparison to help you decide which membership plugins best meets your needs.)

 How to use a membership plugin to create a private WooCommerce shop